Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Open a .docx file from disk into memory') and the outcome ('return id'), distinguishing it from siblings like docx-create or docx-save.
-However, it doesn't explicitly differentiate from docx-open (a similar-named sibling), which slightly reduces clarity.
+The description clearly states the tool opens a .docx file from disk into memory and returns an id.
+It uses specific verb 'Open' and resource '.docx file', and distinguishes from siblings like docx-create.
+However, it doesn't explicitly differentiate from the similar sibling docx-open, which could cause confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.